bulletshot60/doe-fuel/README.md

 ##Is this application live?##

 Yes.
-It can be found @ http://doefuel.herokuapp.com, with the fuel price API located @ http://doefuel.herokuapp.com/prices/get(.json | .xml).
+It can be found @ http://doefuel.herokuapp.com, with the fuel price API located @ http://doefuel.herokuapp.com/prices/get.json | http://doefuel.herokuapp.com/prices/get.xml.

 ##Running##